 Many parents are reaching for medical alert bracelets to combat the stereotypes that come with autism spectrum disorders and to help their children in the event they are having social troubles.
 Medical IDs are recommended by many ASD associations, as they are a simple way to inform others of your child’s medical condition.

-It can be difficult to convince your child to begin wearing something new, especially something that they have to wear every time they leave the house, so you should make sure it's something theywant to put on.
+It can be difficult to convince your child to begin wearing something new, especially something that they have to wear every time they leave the house, so you should make sure it's something they want to put on.
 We have a range of colors from blue to lime to red.
 We even have a swirl bracelet that’s sure to get any kid’s attention.

-The life of a child with autism is difficult, whether for the stigma they will face from other children and parents or the personal challenges they will struggle with.
+The life of a child with an autism diagnosis is difficult, whether for the stigma they will face from other children and parents or the personal challenges they will struggle with.
 But accepting their condition and informing others is a simple way to break the ice, delegitimize stigmas and allow them to live freely.

 Having your child wear a medical alert bracelet is a simple step towards this life.
-In the instances where they become anxious, impulsive, isolated or begin acting inappropriately, a nearby adult can help remediate the situation by seeing their bracelet, knowing they are not a child acting out but simply a child with a condition.
+In the instances where they become anxious, impulsive, isolated or begin acting inappropriately, a nearby adult can help remediate the situation by seeing their autism medical bracelet, knowing they are not a child acting out but simply a child with a condition.